 my-legacy-1, and uses device name,

-legacy-disk, according to the per-instance config.
+legacy-disk, according to the per-instance configuration.
 The MIG treats the

-my-legacy-1additional disk as stateful because its device name is specified in the per-instance config.
+my-legacy-1additional disk as stateful because its device name is specified in the per-instance configuration.

 - Sets three metadata key-value pairs: two from the instance template